EricaCMitchell/mp2f12/README.md

 An explicity correlated second-order Moeller Plesset perturbation theory plugin to Psi4.

 # Overview
-This plugin to Psi4 performs explicity correlated second-order Moeller Plesset perturbation theory (MP2-F12) computations using the most robust ansatz (3C) within the fixed or SP- ansatz of Ten-no (FIX) most commonly seen as MP2-F12/3C(FIX).
+This plugin to Psi4 performs explicity correlated second-order Moeller Plesset perturbation theory (MP2-F12) computations using the most robust ansatz (3C) within the diagonal orbital-invariant (SP) ansatz of Ten-no (FIX) most commonly seen as MP2-F12/3C(FIX).
 This particular version of the method scales _N_<sup>5</sup>.
 The bulk of the time to compute this plugin is dedicated to formation of the two-electron integrals, which are not screened due to limitations with Psi4.

 # Installation
 Only two main depedencies are needed, with the rest being needed by Psi4 as well.